IBM CP-40: Hardware platform

 These systems were all different, but bore a family resemblance.
 CP-40's CAT box was a key milestone.
 Pugh et al. cite an IEEE paper about the CP-40 virtual memory hardware, and states that it was "unique in that it included a parallel-search register bank to speed dynamic address translation.
-With funds supplied by Cambridge, IBM engineer[s]...built a 64-register associative memory and integrated it into a 360/40.
+With funds supplied by Cambridge, IBM engineer[s]... built a 64-register associative memory and integrated it into a 360/40.
 The one-of-a-kind result was shipped to Cambridge early in 1966."

-It is important to note that, although virtualization support was an explicit goal for CSC's modified Model 40, this was not apparently the case for the original Model 67 design.
+Although virtualization support was an explicit goal for CSC's modified Model 40, this was not apparently the case for the original Model 67 design.
 The fact that virtualization capabilities were ultimately implemented in the -67, and thus enabled the success of CP-67/CMS, speaks to the tenacity and persuasiveness of the CSC team.

 CMS under CP-40

-CMS was first built in 1964 at CSC to run as a 'client' operating system under CP-40.
+CMS was first built in 1964 at CSC to run as a "client" operating system under CP-40.
 The CMS project leader was John Harmon.
-Although any S/360 operating system could be run in a CP-40 virtual machine, it was decided that a new, simple, single-user interactive operating system would be best for supporting interactive time-sharing users.
+Although any S/360 operating system could run in a CP-40 virtual machine, it was decided that a new, simple, single-user interactive operating system would be best for supporting interactive time-sharing users.
 This would avoid the complexity and overhead of running a multi-user system like CTSS.
 (Contrast this with IBM's OS/MVT-TSO and its successors – essentially a time-sharing operating system running as a single task under an IBM batch operating system.
 With CMS, each interactive user gets a private virtual machine.)

 By September 1965, many important CMS design decisions had already been made: